 Church altars normally contain a relic(s) of one of the martyrs of the Church.
 Our high altar contains the relics of the holy martyrs Boniface (he is Patron Saint of Germany) and Maria Anna Jesus de Paradis.
 The high altar also includes a statue of St. Aloysius Gonzaga on the left and of St. Clare on the right.
 St. Aloysius is patron saint of youths and therefore was likely installed as a tribute to the young people of the parish.
 St. Clare is displayed on our altar because of her great devotion to Jesus in the Blessed Sacrament.
 She is shown holding a monstrance (an ornate receptacle for displaying the Holy Eucharist).

 Music has always been integral to the history of St. Mary’s.
 At no time throughout its history has St. Mary’s been without a choir.
-At some points in time it boasted of several choirs.
-In 1923 St. Mary’s was most fortunate in securing the services of Professor Max Hiendlmayr upon his arrival from Germany in 1923.
+At some points in time, it boasted several choirs.
+In 1923, St. Mary’s was most fortunate in securing the services of Professor Max Hiendlmayr upon his arrival from Germany.
 He served in this position throughout the rest of his life.
-For many years he was not only the organist, but also the choir director and composer of much of its music.
-Most noted among his compositions was his “Mass of the Immaculate Conception,” based on the theme of Shubert’s Ave Maria.
+For many years, he was not only the organist but also the choir director and composer of much of its music.
+Most noted among his compositions was his “Mass of the Immaculate Conception,” based on the theme of Schubert’s Ave Maria.
 He died in 1972.
 Ken and Jean Conrady then served for 33 years as organist and choir director, followed by Mrs. Anna Haine and Ron Abraham.
-Our present director of music is Mr. Dennis Keller.
-Midnight Mass on Christmas Eve is always a glorious experience with our choir and musicians!

 Located directly outside and behind our church is a small replica of the Grotto in Lourdes, France, where the Virgin Mary appeared to St. Bernadette in 1858.
 Our grotto was built and dedicated to all those in the parish who served in World War II.
 At certain times of the year, St. Mary’s holds communal rosary services at the Grotto, and each May, the children of St. Mary’s “crown” this statue of our Mother at the grotto.